HALO Program Training Information

 HALO Kids/Teen Club:

 Children participate in HALO Kids Club once a week for 10 weeks.
 HALO Kids Club occurs at the same time as the Trauma Education Classes for the adults.
 Each child is paired with a buddy, which is a volunteer member of the community with a heart for children from hard places.
 HALO Kids Club activities are designed to teach feelings expression, self-regulation, and life value terms associated with TBRI®.
 Kids Club is facilitated by a licensed therapist.
-Note: the Teen Club is on a different night than the teen parent classes so the same therapist can facilitate both groups.

 Family Therapy Sessions: